 - 1. Technical Report and Project Fact Sheet

+- 2. Draft Staff Presentation

-- 2. Resolution A (Resolution of Consistency and Reasonableness)
+- 3. Resolution A (Resolution of Consistency and Reasonableness)

-- 3. Ordinance A (Approving the Application)
+- 4. Ordinance A (Approving the Application)

-- 4. Resolution B (Denying the Application)
+- 5. Resolution B (Denying the Application)

-- 5. Advisory Board Recommendations
+- 6. Advisory Board Recommendations (Planning Commission to be shared prior to meeting)

-- 6. Applicant Materials
+- 7. Applicant Materials